vivek7266/vivek7266.github.io/aboutme.md

 My power-packed short-tenure work experience

 - Software and Algorithms development from scratch for 2 top-startups in India.
-- Creating scalable software ddesing and machine learning models on top of billions of data points of more than 50 million users.
+- Creating scalable software design and machine learning models on top of billions of data points of more than 50 million users.

 [Check my resume](http://vivekncsu.com/resume)